 When to Visit Mt.
 Hood

 Like any mountain region, the Mt.
 Hood area can be unpredictable in terms of weather.
 Precip down below can easily turn in to a snow storm on the mountain nearly any time of year.
+It is a good place to have a rainproof windbreaker stowed in your backpack, the weather can change a couple times over the course of a hike.

 In winter, you are obviously going to get wintery conditions, which is why there is a famed ski resort on Mt.
 Hood.